How Much Can a Landlord Raise Rent in California

-California landlords can raise rent by 5% to 10%, depending on several factors.
-As stated in the California Rent Increase Laws known as AB-1482, the Tenant Protection Act of 2019, the maximum that landlords can raise rents in California is 5% per year, plus the percentage change in the cost of living according to the consumer price index, or 10% of the lowest rent increase at any time during the 12 months (whichever is less).
+The California rent increase limit is between 5% to 10%, depending on several factors.
+As stated in the California Rent Increase Laws known as AB-1482, the Tenant Protection Act of 2019, the maximum that landlords can raise rents in California is 5% per year, plus the percentage change in the cost of living according to the consumer price index, or 10%, whichever is lower.

 Not all property types are subject to California rent increase laws.
 Properties that are exempt from California's rent increase laws include the following: